imjoy-team/ImJoy/docs/development.md

 Specifies the api version of ImJoy the plugin is written for.

 #### url
-Points to current file, and is used to download the plugin  when a user installs it from the plugin repository.
+Points to current file.
+It is used to download the plugin when a user installs it from the plugin repository.

 #### description
-Contains a short description about the plugin.
+Contains a short description of the plugin.

 #### tags
-List of supported tags, which can be used to provide differentiate configureable modes and can be accessed at various points in the plugin.
+List of supported tags.

+Such tags provide configureable modes for plugin execution, e.g. if a plugin is run on a CPU or GPU.
+Tags can be accessed at various points in the plugin.
 If a plugin was defined with tags, they will appear  on top of the code editor and during the installation process.
 If you distribute your plugin with an [url](development?id=generating-a-plugin-url), you can specify with which tag the plugin will be installed.